Jamie-Page/prime-gym/README.md

- I have used bootstrap for using my .cols
+ I have used bootstrap for using my .cols to get the proper look for mobile.
+I have images on my laptop of a preview but im not sure how to do it at this time.

 The-Gym Images